-3 Feed the Nylon Cable Tie (L) [or 18 gauge or larger galvanized wire] through the banner grommet and through the "eye" hole in the Arm Casting.
+Seed the #18 Gauge Wire Tie (L) through the banner grommet and through the "eye" hole in the Arm Casting.
 This attachment is required to prevent the banner from sliding off.

 Top portion of installation is now finished.
 Now you are ready to install the bottom Main Castings.